Thoughts and Quotations by Jayaram V Part Seven

 The Bhagavadgita does not promote violence as some people are arguing in Russia.
-They are saying so because of their demonic qualities as enumerated in the Bhagavadgita itself.
-The scripture promotes sattva, which is peace, light, equanimity, wisdom, sameness and such other divine qualities that can be cultivated only through self-purification and the practice of yamas and niyamas.
+They are saying so because of their ignorance or their own violent nature.
+The scripture encourages the cultivation of sattva, which promotes divinity and which is responsible for peace, light, equanimity, wisdom, sameness and such other divine qualities.
+They can be cultivated only through self-purification and the practice of yamas and niyamas.

 I do not see much difference between the Russian attitude towards the Bhagavadgita and the Delhi Court's attitude towards Facebook, Google and YouTube.
 Both smack of authoritarianism and intolerance.
 In any case government, (which is nothing but a bunch of bureaucrats and power hungry politicians) have no business to act as moral police or decide what is good for society or individuals.